anjana-ac15/Test/README.md

 # Myapp

-This project is created by for testing purpose.
+This project is created by for testing.

 ## Development server